Developing and implementing a task force within the community to take on sustainability in child care is an important first step.

 Where is this being done?

-Shared services networks allow individual child care programs to pool resources, share staff, and reduce administrative burden.
+A shared services alliance allows individual child care programs to pool resources, share staff, and reduce administrative burden.
 Utilizing technology, back-office functions like tuition billing and receiving can be automated and centralized.
 Child care programs continue to operate as individual small businesses but enjoy added layers of support and efficiencies.

 Impact